-As odd as it may seem, hearing loss might be one of the first clues that your heart isn’t healthy.
-The association between cardiovascular health and the auditory system was first demonstrated 80 years ago.
-There has since been a large amount of research dedicated to showing the effect of heart disease on hearing loss and compounding existing hearing loss.
+As odd as it may seem, hearing loss is one of the first clues that your heart isn’t healthy.
+The connection between heart health and your hearing was first found 80 years ago.
+There has been a large amount of research dedicated to the effects of heart disease on hearing loss.
+It can even worsen existing hearing loss.

 With two very different systems in the body, how do we get from heart disease to hearing loss?

 The vascular system.
 Heart disease is a catchall name for many cardiovascular conditions.
 This includes diseases of the blood vessel system and heart.
 Heart disease involves many problems.
 Many of these come from atherosclerosis.
 This is when plaque builds up in the artery walls, narrowing them and restricting blood flow.

 The auditory system.
 The inner ear contains fluid and thousands of tiny hair cells.
 We hear sound when these hair cells move.
 They transform the vibrations into electrical signals your brain interprets as sound.
 When these hair cells or the hearing nerve itself have damage, hearing loss occurs.
 This type of hearing loss is sensorineural hearing loss.